benwilcock/cf-cqrs-microservice-sampler/README.md

 > **About PCF-Dev.** PCF-Dev is a free open-source _'cloud-foundry-on-your-desktop'_ application from Pivotal.
 It's designed for cloud developers, emulates Pivotal Cloud Foundry and comes with RabbitMQ, MySQL and Spring Cloud Services built-in.
 Apps tested against PCF-Dev will run against Pivotal Cloud Foundry without modification (assuming that the same backing-services required by your app are present).

 If you're not interested in the cloud (why not?) then the original non-PaaS version of this project can be found here: https://github.com/benwilcock/microservice-sampler

+If you'd like more general information on CQRS/ES Microservice architecture check out this [slideshare](http://www.slideshare.net/BenWilcock1/microservice-architecture-with-cqrs-and-event-sourcing).

 # Getting Started